isomerpages/sportsg-searado/news-and-events/searado-news/_posts/2024-07-31-post-Results Management Admin Webinar.md

 </tr>
 </tbody>
 </table>
-<p>We strongly recommend all RM Administrators to ensure the processes are
+<p>RM Administrators are strong encouraged to ensure the processes are all
-all in place (translate them if necessary) and if in doubt, send forth any queries to the RADOs.</p>
+in place and translate them if necessary.
+Should there be any doubts, they should send their queries to the RADOs for clarification.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Webinars/RM Admin/SS1.jpg">